emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 has-many and JSON-API documents (using the new `DocumentReference`).
 All those references will expose their corresponding meta and links via – surprise – `meta()` and `links()` methods.
 Since meta is only a plain JavaScript object, there is no need for further abstraction.
-A link on the other hand is represented as a `LinkReference`, which allows to get the related meta and to load the link via `load()`.

 Since references are not observable by design, hooks are proposed in the accompanying [RFC #123](https://github.com/emberjs/rfcs/pull/123) which allow